PL

 6. Accurate balancing machines for rotors, especially designed for high-speed balancing

-7. Multi-channel measurement system, built on NI CompactRIO platform
+7. Multi-channel measurement system built on NI CompactRIO platform

 10. Laser-based shaft alignment device